This post may contain affiliate links. Please read our disclosure policy.

 • Heat oil in a large skillet over medium heat.

-• Whisk cornstarch-water slurry until dissolved and add to the sauce.
+• Whisk cornstarch-water mixture until dissolved and add to the sauce.

 • Cook, stirring occasionally, for about 5 minutes, until sauce thickens.
 If the sauce becomes too thick, add more water to thin it out.